PACO-CPU/minimal-mistakes/_docs/013-build.md

 $ cd paco-env/riscv-tools-src/riscv-lut-compiler
 $ make -jN && make install
 ```
-Attention: remember to replace N with the number of threads you want to spawn.
+#### Again remember to replace N with the number of threads you wish to spawn.

-#### explain why the LUT compiler is part of the toolchain and what it is does. just one sentence
+The LUT compiler is needed to emit binary code to control the LUT hardware.
+This is not done by Clang/LLVM because of complex mathematical optimizations which were easier to implement without all checks and translations implemented in the normal compiler toolchain.

 #### 4 Python Libaries